Oskar123456/apr-2025-portfolio/README.md

 # APR 2025 EXAM PORTFOLIO

+## TODO

+  - MapEdge traveltime weirdness
+  - Think about visiting nodes in alg that already have been visited, how do we avoid it? if PQ was a unique set/map

 ## NOTES

 Problem: `StreetMap -> Graph -> PathFinder -> Graph -> MapPath -> Display StreetMap + MapPath`